poseidonphp/pusher2/README.md

 - [x] Basic channel support (subscribe/unsubscribe)
 - [x] Encrypted channel support
 - [x] Private/presence/encrypted channel authentication
 - [x] Client side events
-- [x] Channel APIs/routes
+- [x] Channel APIs/routes *(except for terminate user connections)*
-- [x] Redis pubsub support
-- [x] Redis storage support (including cleaning up stale records from crashed nodes)
+- [x] Redis pubsub/adapter support
 - [x] Multi-node support (via redis)
 - [x] Demo UI for use in development of this server
 - [x] Auth server emulator for use in development of this server
-- [x] Support for local storage (in-memory) for single node
-- [x] Support for local pubsub (in-memory) for single node
 - [x] Cache Channels
 - [x] Graceful shutdown on SIGTERM
 - [x] Webhooks support
+- [x] Support for webhook config such as channel and event filters
 - [x] Batch triggers
+- [x] Structure supports multiple apps (though only one app is supported right now)

 ## TODO
-- [ ] Support for webhook config such as channel and event filters
 - [ ] Support for terminating user connections
 - [ ] Watchlist events?
 - [ ] Implement context watchers/timeouts for more actions either within storageLocal or the hub
 - [ ] Implement socket-id exclusion to match official spec https://pusher.com/docs/channels/server_api/excluding-event-recipients/
 - [ ] Batch webhooks
-- [ ] Local storage for multi-node (high availability; not scalability)
 - [ ] Tests - so far I have 0 tests
-- [ ] ~~NATS support~~
+- [ ] NATS support
 - [ ] Metrics support (prometheus)
 - [ ] Documentation
 - [ ] Examples
+- [ ] App Manager: Dynamo
-- [ ] App Manager (support multiple apps)
+- [ ] App Manager: Mysql/Postgres
 - [x] SNS support (not yet tested)
 - [ ] Benchmarking
 - [ ] issue with sending webhooks for private-encrypted channels; fails to decrypt?
 - [ ] TLS support?
+- [ ] CORS
 - [ ] More stuff i'm sure, will update as i think of it

+## Known Issues
+- [ ] "User Authentication" not fully working.

 ## Things i'm not happy with...
-- Needing the redis cleanup job to run in case a node crashes and leaves stale records in there

 This is broken up to be as flexible as possible.
 The following components are built to an interface (along with supported drivers thus far):
-- Storage - this is the main storage interface.
-This is where all the "shared" data is stored (presence channel members, channel counts)
-  - Redis
-  - Local (in-memory) (single node only)
-  - Local-synced (in-memory) (multi-node) not yet implemented
-- PubSub - this is the pubsub interface.
-This is where all the "shared" data is sent to other nodes (presence channel members, channel counts)
-  - Redis
-  - Local (single node only)
+- Adapter - used for inter-node communication (local, redis)
-- App Manager - Store/load list of apps - not yet implemented, so far only one app supported via env vars
+- App Manager - Store/load list of apps (so far only one app supported via env vars)
-- Dispatcher - used for dispatching webhook events.
-Not yet implemented.
-Will support local, SQS, Redis Queues
+- Queue - used for dispatching webhook events  (local, SQS, Redis)
-- Webhook - how to send events (not yet implemented); will support http, sns
+- Webhook - how to send events (http, sns)

 ## Deployment
 You will need to set some environment variables to use this.